chee86j/express-docker-demo/README.md

 Line-by-line teaching notes:

-1. `FROM node:20-alpine AS base` – start from a tiny Linux image that already has Node 20; naming the stage `base` makes future multi-stage builds possible.
+1. `FROM node:20-alpine AS base` – We start by specify the base image to use.
+In this case since we are using Node.js version 20, we pick the official Node image with the lightweight Alpine Linux variant to keep the image size small.
-2. `WORKDIR /app` – every following command runs from `/app`, so paths stay predictable.
+2. `WORKDIR /app` – then we set the working directory inside the container to `/app`, so all subsequent commands run in that context.
-3. `COPY package.json ./` – copy only the dependency manifest first to take advantage of Docker layer caching.
+3. `COPY package.json ./` – copy the `package.json` file first to leverage Docker's layer caching for dependencies.
 4. `RUN npm install --production` – install just the dependencies needed at runtime (no devDependencies) to keep the image small.
 5. `COPY src ./src` – bring in the actual application code after dependencies are cached.
+'COPY . ./' would also work here, but copying only what you need is a best practice.
-6. `EXPOSE 3000` – document for humans/tools that the server listens on port 3000.
+6. `EXPOSE 3000` – tell the container runtime that the app listens on port 3000.
 7. `CMD ["npm", "start"]` – tell Docker how to boot the container; it runs the same script you use locally.
+We can also use `node src/index.js` here if we wanted to be more explicit.

 Checkpoint: run `docker build -t express-docker-demo .` to make sure the file works.
 If it finishes successfully, you now have an image you can run anywhere.